Deewangi: Plot

 Nageen is let go after two days.
-Her family believes that she has either been raped or ran away on her own wish.
+Her family believes that she has either been raped or ran away on her own.
 Nageen tries to assure them that nothing bad happened to her, nor did she run away.
 She has no explanation to give concerning the two-day kidnapping.
-After a few days, Nageen goes to Sultan to make him believe of her innocence, but Sultan reveals that he was the one who kidnapped her and that the marriage was just a plan to seek revenge from Nageen for the slap and the public humiliation.
+After a few days, Nageen goes to Sultan to make him believe in her innocence, but Sultan reveals that he was the one who kidnapped her and that the marriage was just a plan to seek revenge from Nageen for the slap and the public humiliation.
 Nageen is heartbroken.
 She threatens to expose Sultan in front of the media but Sultan blackmails Nageen with photoshopped intimate pictures.
-He also pays Rashid 50 Lac Rupees to keep their mouth shut.
+He also pays Rashid five million rupees to keep their mouths shut.

 Sultan marries Narmeen on Fazeelat's insistence.
 Rashid forcefully arranges Nageen's marriage with Anwar but Nageen plans to runaway with the help of her sister.
 One day, Anwar comes to Nageen's house when she is alone and tries to rape her so Nageen, out of self-defense, grabs the first hard thing she sees, hits him on the head, and escapes.
 Nageen goes to Lahore to her Aunt's house.
 On the way, Nageen meets Haroon Malik (Ali Abbas) who tries to become her friend but she turns him down.
 Haroon helps Nageen a lot in Lahore.
 Nageen lands a job as a Receptionist in a TV Channel company.
 She finds out that Haroon also works as a reporter in the same company.
 They become friends and Haroon starts liking Nageen.
 Sultan leads an unhappy married life with Narmeen and missed Nageen constantly but tries to deny his feelings.
 In Lahore, Haroon proposes Nageen but she is reluctant as Haroon's mother doesn't approve of the match.
 However, Nageen and Haroon manage to get married anyway.
 On the other hand, Sultan begins his search for Nageen.
 One day, Sultan finds out about Narmeen's conspiracies and in a fit of rage, he throws Narmeen out of the house.
 However, Narmeen hits a wall and dies after giving birth to their daughter.
-Sultan and Fazeelat hide it from everyone but she is angry at Sultan and doesn't let's him meet his daughter.
+Sultan and Fazeelat hide it from everyone but she is angry at Sultan and doesn't let him meet his daughter.
 Eventually Muzaddid gets to know about it.
 He tries to shoot Sultan, but accidentally shoots Fazeelat and she dies.
 Narmeen's parents cut all ties with Sultan and doesn't allow him to meet his daughter Rameen.
 Thus Sultan loses all his loved ones and temporarily shifts to UK.
 Where as Muzaddid become paralysed and dies.